 If you’re looking at your phone constantly while nursing, you could be missing out on good ol’ eye contact with your baby.

+And eye contract while breastfeeding proved to help strengthen the bond with your child.
 Past research has noted how eye contact, especially during the first six months of life, strengthens attachment between mother and child.

-2. Mobile phone use and breastfeeding divides your attention
+3. Mobile phone use and breastfeeding divides your attention

 Because you’re distracted, you won’t notice your baby’s tiny cues.